 Not your UMass colleagues, although local impression management helps.
 External letter writers are your main constituency.
-Therefore, cultivate your external reputation and network with potential external letter writer
+Therefore, cultivate your external reputation and network with potential external letter writers.

 Promotion to Full Q&A

 To successfully be promoted to full professor, candidates must have a record of achievement sufficient to have gained substantial recognition on and off campus from scholars or professionals in field and show significant potential for continuing professional achievement.